2014 Mazda Mazda6 Interior

 Mazda Mazda6 Pictures

-The five-seat Mazda6 has cloth seats on the base model, leatherette on the mid-level trim and leather-trimmed seats on the highest trim.
+The five-seat Mazda6 has cloth seats on the base model, leatherette on the mid-level trim and leather seats on the highest trim.
 Heated front seats are only available on the highest Grand Touring trim.
 Power-adjustable seats are also available on higher trims.